salzschneider/jira-restclient-php/README.md

 Examples
 ----------------
 You can try some working test.
-- create a copy from initSample.php in examples/Init folder named init.php
+- create a copy from initSample.php in examples/Init and rename it to init.php
 - use your JIRA settings in the init.php
-- try the PHP-s in the examples folder via cli
+- execute example PHP scripts, you can find them in the examples/Resources folder

 Missing features
 ----------------
 - all JIRA API function implementations - issue, project, comment etc.
-- httpClientCurl doesn't work yet - it will be a backup solution if you have [Guzzle](https://github.com/guzzle/guzzle) conflict or don't wanna use that package
+- httpClientCurl doesn't contain all Guzzle feature - it will be a backup solution if you have [Guzzle](https://github.com/guzzle/guzzle) conflict or you don't wanna use that package
-- lots of unit and automated JIRA API tests (in travis)
-- documentation and examples
+- documentation
 - oAuth2

 Requirements